 The Evans Research Group operates the Field Measurement Facility, Maple Facility, Rooftop Measurement Site, Toronto Island Monitoring Station, and also works with the the Aerosols Chemistry Facility and the Concentrated Ambient Particle Exposure Facility.

 The Field Measurement Facility is equipped with state-of-the-art instrumentation capable of characterizing aerosols according to size and composition.
+Research in this facility aims to study the spatial and temporal variation of aerosol properties, as well as identify sources of urban aerosol production.
 It is located in the University of Toronto’s Wallberg Building, and samples air directly from the north side of 200 College Street.

 MAPLE (Mobile Analysis of ParticuLate in the Environment) is a mobile sampling vehicle capable of measuring the spatial and temporal variations of ambient aerosol characteristics.
 MAPLE’s mobile sampling platform is advantageous because it can provide a large pool of information about a designated geographical range, rather than stationary facilities, which only rely on a few locations.
 MAPLE can also be used to study atmospheric processes, map concentration distributions of aerosols, and determine the composition of emission sources and their influence on local and regional air quality.
 This being said, MAPLE can take a snapshot of a region’s atmospheric chemistry, so that aerosol production and dispersion in Southern Ontario can be better understood.